looak/Gambit/README.md

 Dev Blog
 =====
+### (2017-9-28)
+#### A few days have passed
+	Aaton & Preston are moving in tomrrow, thinking of renaming them Tau & Myon (Elementary Particles).
+Who knows, time will tell.
+Been super busy at work and haven't hade enough motiviation to sit down and code at home after it.
+So been spending my time reading, trying to read some chess papers and chess books.
+	Also watching break downs of "legendary" games between masters.

+	Today I've been looking at adding a available moves method to my bitboard.
+Which the MoveGenerator can use later to push out moves from each piece.
+Though currently submitting it with a known issue where pawns will show up to have available attacks even though there doesn't sit a opponent piece in the tested square, will fix this next time.

 ### (2017-9-24)
 #### Productive weekend.
 	Well not for my chess-coding project, but I did get some done with it to tonight.
 Wrapping my head around